-The Community has one of the lowest property tax rates for commercial and industrial property owners as described in Table A6.
-It also offers competitive development charges for industrial and office developers as described in Table A7.
+Halton Hills has competitive property tax rates for commercial and industrial property owners as shown in Table A6.
+It also offers competitive development charges for industrial and office developers as shown in Table A7.

 Table A6 Industrial and Commercial Property Tax Rates ( percent) across Select GTA Municipalities in 2018